 Before having surgery on his left arm, he was looking for a stronger fastball, but now he says, "I want to get the speed of fastball back, so I think fastball is the most important thing.
 Since I've lowered my arm, I'm currently trying out new things, or rather, various things, so I hope to be able to work on that and be ready for camp."

-Before his injury, he took part in voluntary training with Takeshi Wada, who was with Softbank Hawks at the time, but this year he is not participating.
-He is instead training individually with a specific theme in mind: "Shoulder stability.
-I don't want to repeat the same thing.
-Last year I had repeated bouts of pain and difficulty throwing, so I had a hard time getting into games.
-I'm doing shoulder training that I can do all year round.
-As I develop a new form, the way I use my body will change slightly, so I'm focusing on that in my voluntary training."
+Before his injury, he participated in the offseason training of Tsuyoshi Wada, who was with Softbank Hawks at the time, but this year he is not participating.
+He says, "My focus is on shoulder stability.
+I don't want to repeat the same mistakes.
+Last year, I had pain and difficulty throwing, which prevented me from getting into games.
+I'm doing shoulder training that will last all year.
+My form will change, so the way I use my body will also change somewhat, and that's what I'm focusing on in my offseason training."
+He is training individually with a specific theme in mind.

 Until now, he's mainly used breaking ball like slider and change-up, but has lowering his arm allowed him to try out new pitches or increase the amount of movement in his pitches?